RefresherTowel/docs/echo/index.md

 Echo is a lightweight debug logger for GameMaker.
 Your game is already telling you what is happening; Echo helps you actually hear it.
 Swap scattered `show_debug_message` calls for level based logs with tags, optional stack traces, and a history buffer you can dump to a file when something gets weird.

-Echo respects the `ECHO_DEBUG_ENABLED` macro, so you can leave debug calls in your code without spamming release builds.
+Echo respects the `ECHO_DEBUG_ENABLED` macro, so you can leave debug calls in your code without spamming release builds when it is off.

 It's designed to sit alongside your other utility libraries (like `Statement`, `Pulse`, etc.) and stay out of the way until you need it.

 Echo is part of the **RefresherTowel Games** suite of reusable frameworks for GameMaker.

+> A bird's eye view of Echo is that it is a minimal, namespaced debug logger for GameMaker that gives you:
+>
+> - Level-based filtering (`NONE` -> `COMPLETE`).
+> - Tag-based filtering (for example, only display logs tagged "Physics")
+> - Per-message urgency (`INFO`, `WARNING`, `SEVERE`).
+> - Optional stack traces for severe logs or full debug builds.
+> - Rolling in-memory history with a configurable cap.
+> - One-shot dumping to a timestamped text file.
+>
+> Use it wherever you'd normally sprinkle `show_debug_message`, and then **turn it up** when you need to chase something nasty through your game's callstack.
+{: .note}

 ---

-## Quick start
+## Quick Start

 1. **Import the Echo script** into your project (the file that defines the `EchoDebug*` functions and enums).
 2. Make sure the macro at the top of the script is set appropriately: